rishimullur/pf-control/README.md

 # Should You Eat This?

-A easy-to-use app that provides advice to help you make informed decisions about your food choices.
+An easy-to-use app that provides advice to help you make informed decisions about your food choices.

 ## Technologies Used